KristoforMaynard/SublimeAutoDocstring/README.md

 SublimeAutoDocstring
 ====================

-SublimeText plugin for inserting template docstrings in Python after analyzing function parameters and the like.
+SublimeText plugin for inserting / updating docstrings in Python after analyzing function parameters and the like.

 Features